*** TVReviewland.com earns commissions on qualifying purchases made through affiliate links ***

 In the meantime, LG patiently continued to invest in, and perfect OLED panels.
 A move that is paying off, big time.
 In 2012, LG brought its first OLED television to market.
 It was a 55-Inch display that instantly became a smash hit.
 Soon after, Panasonic and Sony shuttered their own OLED partnership but LG kept going.
 Fast forward to 2019 and ‘LG’ is now synonymous with ‘OLED’.

 The company has several product lines of OLED television sets.
 The picture quality of each and every LG OLED model is a new kind of awesome.
-An OLED TV is now the type of television everyone aspires to.
+An OLED TV is now the type of television everyone aims for.

-Samsung noticed the rave reviews that LG’s OLED products received with each new release.
-So it is not a stretch to imagine that they adjusted their branding in order to position themselves closer to LG’s shine.
+Samsung noticed the favorable reviews that LG’s OLED products received with each new release.
+It is not a stretch to imagine that they adjusted their branding in order to position themselves closer to LG’s shine.

 That is how Samsung rebranded its premium SUHD televisions as QLED panels.
 That’s it for the sales stuff.
-Now let’s get into the technical weeds of QLED vs OLED.
+Now let’s get into the technical details that seperate QLED vs OLED.

 LCD, the acronym that explains how modern television works

-As you choose between a QLED or OLED panel, know that one of them has an LCD display.
+As you choose between a QLED or OLED panel, you should know that one of them has an LCD display.
 This is an important difference between QLED and OLED.

 LCD screens have been around since the 20th century.
 They made their first appearance as the compact, energy-efficient screens of calculators and digital watches.
 With time, slimmer LCD screens replaced the energy-guzzling tube televisions of old.